zararauf/DIGHUM101-2025/README.md

 - Sign in VS Code with your GitHub account
 - [ ] Miniconda
 - Download [Miniconda Installer](https://www.anaconda.com/download/) You have to scroll all the way down to the Miniconda installer
-- Make sure to choose the correct Miniconda for your computer (Windows vs Mac) and your chip architecture (Mac Intel or Mac Apple).
+- Make sure to choose the correct Miniconda for your computer (Windows vs Mac) and your chip architecture (Mac Intel or Mac Apple) and download the Graphical Installer (not command line)
-Refer to [getting started](https://www.anaconda.com/docs/getting-started/miniconda/main) and [installation](https://www.anaconda.com/docs/getting-started/miniconda/install) guides for questions
+- Refer to [getting started](https://www.anaconda.com/docs/getting-started/miniconda/main) and [installation](https://www.anaconda.com/docs/getting-started/miniconda/install) guides for questions

 ## Conda Environment